Path to Printmaking

 Caren Catterall was born and raised in California and graduated from California College of Arts and Crafts in Oakland CA in 1974.
 The program there encouraged you to explore different mediums during your freshman year and that is how she found printmaking.
 In high school her focus was on watercolors, but she was reluctant to let go of her artwork.
 She discovered with printmaking you had multiples to keep and sell, and could even make them affordable.

 Following friends from Oakland to Sonoma County, she discovered the etching classes at Santa Rosa Junior College and eventually became the Printmaking Lab Technician.
-Caren will be retiring this summer 2022 after 30 years at that job.
+Caren retired in 2022 after working there 30 years.
 She feels very blessed to have had a regular job as an artist, and to be able to help others discover all the delights of printmaking.

 The Barracks Artists